 In addition to the private suites, there are several common areas available for resident use, including an activities room and Media room suitable for larger gatherings, as well as two smaller social lounges.
 Coin-operated laundry facilities are available in each wing.
 The facility is ground level, fully accessible, with personal outside patio space for most units.

 Residents in Supportive Living are provided with limited PSW support based on their own unique needs.
-Eligibility assessments are conducted by Home and Community Care, LACGH social work and the Supportive Living manager.
+Eligibility assessments are conducted by Home and Community Care, and the LACGH social worker.
 Our goal is to create an environment that provides clinical and non-clinical services custom-designed to foster personal development and autonomy.
 Residents will be actively engaged in decision-making regarding available services and the goals of care.

 We hope that you will find your home here at Supportive Living.
 If you have any questions, please do not hesitate to reach out to our staff.
 We would be more than happy to assist you.